 THE ROYAL SCOTS ASSOCIATION PIPE BAND

-Non-military members were later invited to join, and today the band comprises a mixture of civilians, former Royal Scots and other serving and ex-army members.
+Non-military members were later invited to join, and today the band comprises a mixture of former Royal Scots, other serving and ex- Services members and civilians. .
 They perform at all kinds of events, from great ceremonies to weddings, birthdays, funerals, social and corporate events.

 It has also been invited to perform abroad in public and at Military Tattoos in Belgum, Belarus (Russia), Sweden and Italy.